Find out about the top features in Alpha

 Reflex DNA Screening

-αlpha can now implement a reflex DNA screening using αlpha software has been completed and published in Genetics in Medicine (Read here).
+An implementation project for reflex DNA screening using αlpha software has been completed and published in Genetics in Medicine (Read here).
 The screening performance is close to previous modelled estimates.
-Reflex DNA screening compared with universal DNA screening (sometimes called non-invasive prenatal testing, NIPT), reflex DNA screening provides, at a lower cost, a substantially lower false positive rate (and hence reduced anxiety) for a small loss in detection rate and avoids the problem of failed DNA tests.
+Reflex DNA screening compared with universal DNA screening (sometimes called non-invasive prenatal testing, NIPT) provides, at a lower cost, a substantially lower false positive rate (and hence reduced anxiety) for a small loss in detection rate and avoids the problem of failed DNA tests.
 Further information about the cost of reflex DNA screening is given in this article and at screening-cost-calculator.com

 Integrated and sequential screening